 Estadio Alfonso Murube was essentially rebuilt during 1997 and on 8 October that year, it reopened with a league match against AD Ceuta’s rival from across the Straits of Gibraltar, Algeciras CF, which the home side won 4-2.
 It proved to be a lucky ground, with the club gaining promotion to the Segunda B at the end of the season.
 And for the 14 seasons, that remained AD Ceuta’s home, reaching the playoffs on five occasions, but never progressing further.
 Looking around the peninsula, you appreciate that open space is at a premium, and that is very apparent when walking around the stadium.
 Shoehorned between housing and offices, the pitch is 4 metres higher than the street on the north & east sides, meaning that it is only possible to accommodate a thin strip of seating on the east side.
 The stands at either end of the pitch are very similar, both slightly cranked with their front rows about 8 feet above pitch level.
 The southern stand is marginally bigger, and as is the case in Merida and Almendralejo, these ends house most of the seating.

 AD Ceuta was demoted to the Tercera at the end of the 2011-12 season for failing to meet their players’ outstanding wages.
 Worse was to follow when on the eve of the start of the Tercera season, AD Ceuta withdrew from the competition, prompting rumours of a potential merger with Club Atlético Ceuta, who themselves had gained promotion back to the Tercera for the 2012-13 season.
 An artificial pitch was installed during the close season and the fading blue seats were removed and replaced, only in part, with black & white seats.
-Most of both end terraces remain devoid of any seating.
+The majority of both end terraces remain devoid of any seating.
 CA Ceuta then changed their name to Agrupación Deportiva Ceuta Fútbol Club at the start of the 2013-14 season.
-These new surroundings that seem to suit the new AD Ceuta just fine, as they push to replace their predecessors, and Spain’s other African enclave, Melilla, in Segunda B.
+These new surroundings that seem to suit the new AD Ceuta FC just fine, and following the restructure of the Spanish league system in 2021, AD Ceuta FC earned a place in Group VI of Segunda División RFEF.
+A new artificial surface was installed prior to the start of the 2021-22 season.